Superfund Site: PORTLAND HARBOR, PORTLAND, OR

 Community Information Sessions for the Record of Decision

-At the request of community groups and stakeholders, the EPA hosted community information sessions in Portland March 7 - 9 to present the details of the final remedy.
-The final information session is a webinar:
+At the request of community groups and stakeholders, the EPA hosted community information sessions in Portland March 7 - 9, and a webinar on March 14th, to present the details of the final remedy.

 The Portland Harbor Superfund Site, as listed on the National Priorities List, includes an in-river and an upland portion of the lower Willamette River and is the result of decades of industrial use along the Willamette River.
 The Portland Harbor Superfund Site was added to EPA's National Priorities List in December 2000.